camunda/camunda-docs/docs/reference/bpmn-processes/none-events/none-events.md

 If an activity has no outgoing sequence flow, it behaves the same as it would be connected to a none end event.
 When the activity is completed, the current execution path ends.

+## Intermediate None Event (throwing)

+None events can be used to indicate some state achieved in the process.

+The engine itself doesn't do anything in the event, it just passes through it.

 ## Additional resources

 ### XML representation